 The HBIC sent an email marked with High Importance and instructions not to delete her cosigning of Karen Moning’s “Highlander” series (this co-worker is indeed a fan of all things magic and supernatural and Irish).

 The Chorus Line duo is all about jazz hands.
-One is reading “The Alienist” by Caleb Carr, which combines suspense, historical fiction and justice (what more does one really need?) and while the other is feeling the women’s empowerment of “We” by Gillian Anderson and Jennifer Nadel.
+One is reading “The Alienist” by Caleb Carr, which combines suspense, historical fiction and justice (what more does one really need?), while the other is feeling the women’s empowerment of “We” by Gillian Anderson and Jennifer Nadel.

 The Little Bird is making sure her glam new highlights didn’t fry any brain cells by staying up all night reading “Neverwhere” by sometime Hudson Valley resident Neil Gaiman and feeling very dreamy about it.